 - a.
-You must bring the following items to the SAT in accordance with sat.org/test-day-checklist: - Printed admission ticket, which is required for entry to the test center for weekend testing - Acceptable photo ID - Two No. 2 pencils that have erasers - Acceptable calculator (as set forth later in this section) for math sections where they are allowed
+You must bring the following items to the SAT in accordance with satsuite.collegeboard.org/sat/whatto-bring-do: - Printed admission ticket, which is required for entry to the test site for weekend testing - Acceptable photo ID - Two No. 2 pencils that have erasers - Acceptable calculator (as set forth later in this section) for math sections where they are allowed